dej0608/terranea/_pages/species.md

 ### Firbolg

 The firbolgs are most prominent in druidic circles, but are regularly seen across Caius.
 They are often seen on pilgrimages to other villages of druids, and rarely have cause to visit the major cities of Caius for any reason other than curiosity.
-Those who have abandoned their pilgrimage or whos ancestors did, have made lives for themselves among the general populace.
+Those who have abandoned their pilgrimage or whose ancestors did, have made lives for themselves among the general populace.

 ### Genasi